Teaching Children to Love Salah With One Trick

 Buy your child their own Musalla (prayer mats) and hijab or Kufi caps.
 Let them enjoy it.
 Buy them toys that help them pray.
 Create an environment that is an Islamic way of life!

 We highly recommend MY SALAH MAT in teaching your child to love salah.
 This innovative prayer mat helps children learn to pray.
-Click here to go to their site.
-Use Code jeddahmom15 at check out to get 15% off on your order.
-Read my full review here.
+You can read my full review here.

 Here are more posts in the Ramadan Series: